DnFreddie/DnFreddie/README.md

 I love utilities that can be used everywhere and enjoy building tools to improve system flow or assist with learning new concepts.

-As an autodidact, I thrive on exploring new concepts independently and am dedicated to continuous self-improvement.
+As an **autodidact**, I thrive on exploring new concepts independently and am dedicated to continuous self-improvement.